golang/dep/docs/glossary.md

 * For the current project, the location of the `Gopkg.toml` file defines the project root
 * For dependencies, the root of the network [source](#source) (VCS repository) is treated as the project root

 These are generally one and the same, though not always.
 When using dep inside a monorepo, multiple `Gopkg.toml` files may exist at subpaths for discrete projects, designating each of those import paths as Project Roots.
 This works fine when working directly on those projects.
-If, however, any project not in the repository seeks to import the monorepo, dep will treat the monorepo's as one big Project, with the root directory being the Project Root; it will disregard any and all `Gopkg.toml` files in subdirectories.
+If, however, any project not in the repository seeks to import the monorepo, dep will treat the monorepo as one big Project, with the root directory being the Project Root; it will disregard any and all `Gopkg.toml` files in subdirectories.

 This may also be referred to as the "import root" or "root import path."